 Nicely glazed pottery starts with your choice of clay and glazes.
-When choosing your glaze, make sure it’s compatible with your clay to prevent crazing, bubbling, and even cracking.
+When choosing your glaze, make sure it’s compatible with your clay to prevent Crazing, Bubbling, Pinholes, and even Cracking.

 Tip: It’s best to Test-Fire your Clay and Glaze before you glaze large batches of pottery.

 2. Properly Bisque Fire

 A good glaze starts with properly bisqued pottery.
-Keep in mind, you can single fire but is mainly done by seasoned potters that make their own glazes.
+Keep in mind, you can Single fire but is mainly done by seasoned potters that make their own glazes.

-Bisque firing makes your pottery porous to help glazes adhere to your pottery also releases sulfur and carbon gases from the clay.
+Bisque firing makes your pottery porous to help glazes adhere to your pottery and also releases sulfur and carbon gases from the clay.

 Most potters bisque at cone 06 to 04.

 Cone 04 is recommended to ensure all the organic materials and gases have been eliminated from the clay.
 Also, some clays may create pinholes when you bisque at cone 06.
 Pinholes may be due to excess gases being released from the clay.

 3. Keep Resist Spots Off Your Pottery

 4. Sanding Your Bisque Ware

 Use sandpaper to smooth out any rough edges, pointy bumps, or sharp spots.
 Make sure you wear a Dust Mask or get your pottery and sandpaper wet.
 To help keep the Dust down in your Studio.